YaronMiro/yna/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --host 0.0.0.0 --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ##### In case `livereload` is not working on your dev enviroment: #####